Samoa Food Guide

 Oka I'a

 Raw fish salad marinated in coconut cream and citrus.
-Light, refreshing, showcases fresh Pacific seafood.
+Light and refreshing, and a good measure of how fresh the local seafood is.

 Allergens: